Rate this article 4.90476190476190551 based on 21 reviews

 The private limited liability company in Hong Kong is a type of company that has legal capacity and offers the protection of the personal assets belonging to the founders.

-Investors who set up a private limited liability company in Hong Kong (LLC) typically run small and medium-sized businesses.
+Investors who set up a private limited liability company in Hong Kong (LLC) in 2021 typically run small and medium-sized businesses.
 One important characteristic for this type of company is that it has a separate legal entity and its shareholders have limited liability: they are only liable for the debts of the company according to the amount of investment in the company’s share capital.

 Investors who wish to open a company in Hong Kong in the form of an LLC should know that it must have at least one shareholder, a company director, and a secretary.
 The maximum number of shareholders for this type of company is 50 and there are no requirements regarding their residency.
 The company director can also be a shareholder.
 The shares are transferable only according to the specifications contained in the company’s Articles of Association.
 The shares cannot be traded publicly.